JS-Abhishek/Finger-Counting-using-OpenCv-and-CNN/README.md

 # Finger-Counting-using-OpenCv-and-CNN
-This project uses a convolution neural network and OpenCV  to predict the number of fingers shown.
+This project uses a convolution neural network and OpenCV  to give live prediction of the number of fingers shown.